IamTechknow/team-arcana-magnus/physical_glyph/README.md

 To check if the drawn glyph is correct, we can define our own glyph definitions and check whether or not a drawn glyph is the same by putting all drawn nodes into a simple boolean array that can act as a set.
 This also means order will not matter here unlike in Ingress.
 All correct glyphs will have no more than 11 nodes to connect, so if a user draws a glyph with more than 11 glyphs it cannot be valid.

 If possible we can try to record how long the button is pressed by using both rising and falling interrupts to be able to implement an undo function.

+## AAR
+An [AAR](https://docs.google.com/document/d/1Uy8Y4W4OLF-Iq5YLK9eRnNFhhYjXUx_bJ7s4a8xR_as/edit#) has been written detailing the bring up of this project component.